hackclub/hackclub/workshops/platformer/README.md

 Save and view your game in the external live preview.
 Check your console in the Inspector.

+Now that we've got collisions working, let's back up our work and put it on GitHub:

+- `git add --all`
+- `git commit -m "Add obstacles to platformer game"`
+- `git push`

 Great.
 Now that we've made sure that collisions get handled properly by this function, we can flesh out the game-over behavior a bit more.

 ## Part V: Ending Game